 After you’ve got all your under layers on, I liked to throw on a tshirt.
 When you stop for lunch or go inside for a break, you’ll take your jacket off, so I like to have on something over my thermals.
 I also wore a fleece half zip from Columbia as an extra layer that can easily be removed.
-Then of course you have your ski jacket and ski pants.
+Then of course you have your ski jacket and ski pants (ski pants).
 The pants are pretty forgiving, and usually have an adjustable waist.
 They fit loosely so you can layer underneath and so they can get over your boots.
 When picking a jacket, find one with a handy pocket for your cell phone so you aren’t unzipping each time you want to get it out.
 I also like bringing another lighter weight jacket.

 Accessories, the best for last!

 Lastly, you want to make sure you cover the rest of ya!
 You want some thick, waterproof ski gloves for when you’re out on the slopes.
 I kept my smaller, “tech” gloves in my pockets so if I was walking around and wanted to text I could without my hands getting too cold.
 Two things I recommended buying instead of renting (if you can) are your boots and helmet.
 They don’t cost much to rent, but next time I want to bring my own.
 You may think you’re too cool for a helmet, but after I fell twice on this trip and hit my head HARD I was extremely grateful for a helmet.
 I 100% would have had a concussion if it hadn’t been for that helmet.
 You’ll need goggles, and want to make sure you strap those to your helmet.
 Lastly, keep your beanie handy for when you come off the mountain – keeps ya warm and it looks really cute!